Nunchi

+Overview

 The concept of nunchi can be difficult to grasp for non-Koreans because there is no direct translation into English.
 One's abundance of nunchi, or lack thereof, forms the basis of many common expressions and idioms.
-For example, a socially clumsy person can be described as nunchi eoptta (눈치 없다), meaning "absence of nunchi".
+For example, a socially clumsy person can be described as nunchi eopda (눈치 없다), meaning "absence of nunchi".
 Writing in the Korea Times, scholar and cultural critic David Tizzard describes the importance of nunchi in Korean life by contrasting it to British culture: "I was raised to stand up straight, look people in the eye, and speak briskly and directly.
 While that certainly works for the public schools and rugby clubs of England, it’s all a bit different here.
 You’re meant to listen.
 To look down.
 To be slow.
 And once you get your nunchi sorted, everything else just kind of drops into place.
 It’s like the whole of society changes and the cold stares suddenly become warm smiles."

 Nunchi is briefly defined as the high social sensitivity of Koreans that basically means they are able to ascertain others' moods by being around them and talking to them.
 They are sensitive to what others say indirectly, because they want to maintain harmony.
 They sense someone's kibun, a Korean word that relates to mood, current feelings, and the state of mind.
 Facilitating nunchi, encouraging the use of this skill, is expected to result in rich understanding.
 It is of central importance to the dynamics of interpersonal relationships.
 With nunchi, Koreans are using nonverbal cues to convey emotion and meaning through various means, including voice pitch and volume as well as intonation.
 Because Korea, as with other high-context cultures, caters toward in-groups that have similar experiences and expectations and from which inferences are drawn, many things are left unsaid.
 The culture does the explaining, in effect.
 Both kibun and nunchi are very difficult concepts for non-Koreans to get the hang of.